 - Deep fry them in oil, temperature 170°C for a few minutes.

-Subtly flavoured delicious broth to serve with the Agedashi
+Subtly Flavoured Delicious Broth to Serve with the Agedashi Tofu

-Why is it so delicious?
-The subtly flavoured broth.
-That is the secret.
+Why is this deep-fried tofu so delicious?
+The secret is the subtly flavoured broth.
 The tofu itself does not have much taste, but the tofu and broth complement each other perfectly.
 The perfect balance.
 Together, this makes it so popular in Japan and throughout the world.

 Agedashi tofu is so very easy to make, but it has such a sophisticated flavour.
 Furthermore, it does not take a long time to cook.